 - a.
-Enlistment ceremonies are not required, however, if you want to conduct an enlistment ceremony with the Thunderbird aircraft in the background at show center, flags and/or honor guards are not required.
-If inclement weather dictates an indoor ceremony, however, a U.S. flag is required.
-Please inform the Thunderbird Air Show Event Coordinator or Advance Pilot NLT 30 days out so this event can be included in the itinerary.
-Enlistees must be in place at the Air Force recruiting booth no later than 2 hours before the Thunderbird ground ceremony begins.
-Ensure enlistees are in an Air Force T-Shirt provided by the recruiter and blue jeans (no ripped jeans, no shorts, no earrings, no hats, no sunglasses, and no open-toed shoes).
-At that time, the Thunderbird Recruiter will brief the enlistees on what to do during the ceremony.
-Provide a back-up location in case of inclement weather.
-Location must be easily accessible to enlistees and their families. - b.
+Enlistment ceremonies are our way of congratulating those who have made the decision to serve in the U.S. Military.
+The Ceremony will take place on show day at show center before the Thunderbirds demonstration, (only on day one of multi-day shows).
+Enlistees must be in place at the Air Force recruiting booth no later than 2 hours before the Thunderbird ground show begins.
+At this time, the Thunderbird Recruiter, or another designated POC, will brief the enlistees on the ceremony.
+Enlistees may be from sister services as well.
+Ensure enlistees are in their branch specific recruiting T-shirt, provided by their recruiter, and blue jeans.
+No ripped jeans, no shorts, no earrings, no hats, no sunglasses, and no open-toed shoes. - b.
 Families of enlistees and media representatives are encouraged to attend the ceremony, but are not allowed to go in front of the crowd line for the ceremony without a Thunderbird escort. - c.
 The Thunderbird photographer will take digital photos of the ceremony.